adrianhall/adrianhall.github.io/_posts/2018-10-01-auth-with-aws-amplify-3.md

 * In an emulator, you don’t have Facebook installed, so you will be prompted for a username and password (and potentially a code).
 However, in a “real world” scenario, the app will switch to Facebook, ask you to approve the app login, then switch back to your app.
 * If you are using the Amazon `auth-ui` package and the basic UI, then you can easily add Facebook authentication with just a couple of lines of code.
 Check [the documentation](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/add-aws-mobile-user-sign-in.html) for detailed instructions.

 Next time, I’ll be covering Google authentication, which looks remarkably similar.
-In the interim, check out the source code on [my GitLab repository](https://gitlab.com/adrianhall/aws-mobile-android-kotlin-photos/tree/facebook-auth).